OpenCilk/www.opencilk.org/src/posts/2023-03-20-who-cares-about-software-performance.md

 ---
 layout: layouts/post.njk
-title: Who cares about software performance
+title: Who cares about software performance?
 tagline: Software performance, like money, is useful for buying other more important system properties like usability and security.
 How can we teach students to be good stewards of such a resource?